NSC Outdoor Adventures

 This level is also provided on a 1:6 instructor:student ratio.
 This is the minimum level of skills to be able to navigate with confidence in poor visibility or at night.

 Gold Award Aim: To be able to plan and follow routes in any open countryside, forest or hill environment.
 It uses the skills of the first two awards, but adds techniques and further skills for dealing with complex contour features on terrain with few or no man-made features.
-This award requires a high standard of navigation skill.
-A minimum of 12 hours of training is required plus a separate one day assessment, taken after further consolidation.
-The assessment covers a distance of 6 - 10 kilometres and takes place in wild terrain appropriate to this level.
-At this level the instructor:student ratio is 1:4.
-You will require an accessible weatherproof stopwatch for both training and assessment.
+This award requires a higher standard of navigation skill.
+This course also includes 16 hours of training and assessment.
+The assessment takes place in wild terrain appropriate to this level.
+You will require an accessible weatherproof stopwatch.